Get Everything the 14th Century Man Needs at One Discounted Price!

 Let us help you!

-At Reconstructing History, our company wants to see you wearing the best garments of the past you are capable of making.
-Call us Monday through Friday from 8am until 6pm Eastern Time (or email us around the clock) and we will answer any questions you might have and get you started!
+At Reconstructing History, we want to see you wearing the best garments you are capable of making.
+Email us anytime at email@example.com) and we will answer any questions you might have!

 Also don't forget to browse our blog archive and videos.
 And when you've finished, send us a photo of your favorite.
 We love viewing your work.